 - Ecology — donates lead staff, meeting expenses, and technical services to ensure SAM's overall success

-- Washington State Department of Agriculture — $53,000 analyzed 75 stream sediment samples for an additional 100 pesticides, and a report
+- Washington State Department of Agriculture — $53,000 in lab fees for an additional 100 pesticides at 75 stream sediment samples from the 2015 sampling, and also wrote a summary report.

 - Penn Cove Shellfish — donated mussels for both rounds of mussel monitoring study in urban nearshore environments